Barbara Varon Volunteer Award

 - Exhibit patriotism by participating in electoral process educating others about the rights and privileges of all citizens to participate in electoral process, and/or participating in voter registration outreach.

 Applications must include, in 350 words or less, the nominee's qualifications and the length of time served in each volunteer work.
 Please include the nominee's name, address, telephone number and email address on the application.
 Nominations must be received no later than the second Tuesday of June.
 Nominations will be reviewed by a committee appointed by the Board of Supervisors, and the award will be presented in October.

 Mail your application to:

 Office of Human Rights and Equity Programs

 703-324-2953, TTY 711

-In recognition for many years of community and exemplary volunteer work in Fairfax County, Gerald W. (Jerry) Hopkins will be honored by the Fairfax County Board of Supervisors with the 2011 Barbara Varon Volunteer Award during their meeting on December 6th.
-The award, named in honor of the memory of Barbara Varon, former chairman of the Fairfax County Electoral Board, was established to recognize a Fairfax County resident’s dedication to improving the community through volunteer service.
+In recognition for his years of exemplary community and volunteer work in Fairfax County Robert Marro was honored by the Board of Supervisors with the 2016 Barbara Varon Volunteer Award during its October 18, 2016 meeting.
+The award, named to honor the memory of Barbara Varon, former chairman of the Fairfax County Electoral Board, was established to recognize a Fairfax County resident's dedication to improving the community through volunteer services.